Sgvkamalakar/GitExplore/README.md

    ```bash
    git clone https://github.com/your-username/gitexplore.git
    ```
-2. Obtain a GitHub Personal Access Token and replace 'process.env.TOKEN' in script.js with your token.
+2. Obtain a GitHub Personal Access Token and replace in `config.js` with your token.
+3. Open `index.html` in your local server.

+If you like the project, please vote on my submission: [Vote for GitExplore](https://quine.sh/repo/Sgvkamalakar-GitExplore-807012361?utm_source=copy&utm_share_context=quests_creators)